-Emylia Safian MA, AThR, Lecturer
+Emylia SafianMA, AThR, Lecturer

 - Postgraduate Certificate in Clinical

-Supervision The University of Derby III
+Supervision, The University of Derby, LIK

 - Supervision, The University of Derby, UK

 MA Art Therapy, Open University, UK

-- BA Psychology & Humanities, Monash
+- BA Psychology & Humanities, Monash University, Australia

-- University, Australia

-Certificate of Teaching in Higher Education, Temasek Polytechnic, Singapore
+- Certificate of Teaching in Higher Education, Temasek Polytechnic, Singapore

 Emylia is a practicing art therapist and educator with specialist training in stress, trauma and loss.
 Her practice gravitates towards mind/body sciences and integrates physiology with psychology for an encompassing approach in capitalising human development.

 Since 2007, she has been in partnership with educational institutions, voluntary welfare organisations, government agencies and NGOs within Southeast Asia, working with persons of all ages in situational and developmental crisis within different communities.
 As a clinician, Emylia is also informed by the science of yoga and expressive arts therapies.
 She is passionate in reconnecting children and adults alike with the essential joie de vivre through play, creativity, warmth, compassion and sensitivity, and to bring joy to the mind, body, and spirit.

-Daniel WongMA, AThR, Lecturer - MA Art Therapy, Western Sydney University, Australia - MA Art Administration, University of New South Wales, Australia - BA Fine Art, The School of the Art Institute of Chicago, USA Daniel is a practicing art therapist, trained facilitator and clinical supervisor, with over 15 years of experience working directly with groups and individuals in Australia and Thailand.
-He has worked with diverse populations in long-term care and day settings, including several years at Cumberland Hospital, a large public mental health facility in greater western Sydney.
-Populations include older adults, terminally ill patients, adults with mental illness and co-existing disorders, and children with learning disabilities and those on the spectrum Prior to joining LASALLE, Daniel was the clinical supervisor at the International Programme of Art Therapy in Thailand, and he has provided consultation to cancer centres and community-based agencies.
-He is committed to creating enriching experiences that inform and transform lives, integrating art, therapy and community activism with the hopes that people can access their strengths and capacity for creative growth.
-Daniel is a committee member of the Art Therapy Foundation, Thailand, and maintains his professional credentials with the Australian, New Zealand and Asian Creative Arts Therapy Association (ANZACATA).
-A trained artist, Daniel works primarily with discarded household material like cardboard, yarn and fabric, fashioning them into miniature sculptures as he finds the unpredictability of these found items inventive.
+Daniel WongMA, AThR, Lecturer - MA Art Therapy, Western Sydney University, Australia - MA Art Administration, University of New South Wales, Australia - BA Fine Art, The School of the Art Institute of Chicago, USA Daniel is an art therapist and researches the intersection between the arts, health and well-being.
+He has worked in Australia, Thailand and Singapore with diverse populations in long-term care and day settings for over 15 years.
+He teaches full-time on the MA Art Therapy Programme at LASALLE College of the Arts in Singapore.
+A trained artist, he works primarily with discarded household material as he finds the unpredictability of these found materials inventive.
+Daniel has also provided consultation to cancer centres and community-based agencies in Thailand.
+His focus as an art therapy educator spans clinical, population-specific and studio-based approaches.
+In addition to his academic work, he has presented various topics such as art therapy in the early years, art therapy in museums and found art and objects that have led to regional and consultations and collaborative projects.
+In February 2021, his first co-edited book, Found Objects in Art Therapy: Materials and Process with Ronald Lay, was published by Jessica Kingsley Publications (UK).
 The programme maintains a roster of well-known local and international teaching staff, guest lecturers, artists, consultants, researchers and artists in residence including Jessica Koh, Joanna Tan, Joyce Tan, Shubigi Rao, Weixin Chong, Dr Pamela Whitaker (Ireland), Dr Debra Kalmanowitz (Israel), Dr Shaun McNiff (US), Dr Lisa Hinz (US), Abbe Miller (US), Dr Barbara Fish (US) Dr Arnell Etherington-Reader (US/UK), Dr Christian Widdascheck (Germany), Dr Lynn Kapitan (US), Dr Neil Springham (UK), Dr Mercedes Ballbe ter Maat (US), Marian Crawford (Australia), Cathy Moon (US), Jane M. Adams (US), Dr Val Huet (UK), Pilar Olabarria (US), Dr Marian Liebmann (UK), Dr Lorna Collins (UK) and Dr Bill Gillham (UK) to name a few.